Bedward Surname

 How Common Is The Last Name Bedward? popularity and diffusion

-The surname is the 217,322nd most numerous family name worldwide, held by around 1 in 3,861,975 people.
-This last name occurs mostly in The Americas, where 76 percent of Bedward reside; 46 percent reside in Caribbean and 46 percent reside in Anglo-Caribbean.
+The surname is the 217,322nd most commonly held family name on a global scale.
+It is borne by approximately 1 in 3,861,975 people.
+Bedward occurs mostly in The Americas, where 76 percent of Bedward reside; 46 percent reside in Caribbean and 46 percent reside in Anglo-Caribbean.

-The last name Bedward is most widespread in Jamaica, where it is held by 858 people, or 1 in 3,345.
-In Jamaica it is mostly concentrated in: Middlesex County, where 63 percent are found, Surrey County, where 21 percent are found and Cornwall County, where 16 percent are found.
-Beside Jamaica it exists in 16 countries.
-It is also common in The United States, where 26 percent are found and England, where 21 percent are found.
+The surname is most widespread in Jamaica, where it is borne by 858 people, or 1 in 3,345.
+In Jamaica Bedward is mostly concentrated in: Middlesex County, where 63 percent reside, Surrey County, where 21 percent reside and Cornwall County, where 16 percent reside.
+Outside of Jamaica this last name is found in 16 countries.
+It also occurs in The United States, where 26 percent reside and England, where 21 percent reside.

 Bedward Family Population Trend historical fluctuation

-The frequency of Bedward has changed through the years.
-In The United States the share of the population with the surname rose 16,600 percent between 1880 and 2014; in England it rose 266 percent between 1881 and 2014 and in Wales it rose 133 percent between 1881 and 2014.
+The prevalency of Bedward has changed over time.
+In The United States the number of people carrying the Bedward last name grew 16,600 percent between 1880 and 2014; in England it grew 266 percent between 1881 and 2014 and in Wales it grew 133 percent between 1881 and 2014.

 Bedward Last Name Statistics demography

-In The United States those bearing the Bedward last name are 26.34% more likely to be registered Democrats than The US average, with 79.57% being registered to vote for the party.
+In The United States those holding the Bedward last name are 26.34% more likely to be registered Democrats than the national average, with 79.57% registered to vote for the political party.

 The amount Bedward earn in different countries varies marginally.
 In United States they earn 7.74% more than the national average, earning $46,488 USD per year and in Canada they earn 5.21% more than the national average, earning $52,273 CAD per year.